ow2-proactive/scriptengine-powershell/README.md

 ## Build

-Run gradlew script, it produces a JAR file and DDLs in build/install
+Run gradlew script, it produces JARs and DDLs in build/install

 ## How it works